Coppermine expedition: Background

-By 1819 the northern coast of Canada had been glimpsed only twice by Europeans.
+By 1819 the northern coast had been glimpsed only twice by Europeans.
 In 1771 Samuel Hearne had followed the Coppermine River to the sea at a point around 1500 mi east of the Bering Strait.
 He was followed in 1789 by Alexander Mackenzie, who traced what is now the Mackenzie River to open sea 500 mi west of the mouth of the Coppermine.

 In 1818, Barrow had sent his first expedition to seek the Northwest Passage.
 Led by John Ross, it ended ignominiously when Ross entered the Lancaster Sound, the true entrance to the Northwest Passage, but judging it to be a bay turned around and returned to Britain.
 At the same time, David Buchan made an attempt to sail directly to the North Pole from Britain (Barrow was a believer in the Open Polar Sea hypothesis), but returned only with the news that the pack ice north of Spitsbergen was a barrier which could not be breached.

 The following year, Barrow planned two further expeditions to the Arctic.
 A seaborne expedition under William Edward Parry would follow on from Ross' work, seeking an entrance to the Northwest Passage from Lancaster Sound.
-Simultaneously, a party would travel overland to the Canadian coast by way of the Coppermine River and map as much of the coastline as possible, and perhaps even rendezvous with Parry's ships.
+Simultaneously, a party would travel overland to the north coast by way of the Coppermine River and map as much of the coastline as possible, and perhaps even rendezvous with Parry's ships.
 John Franklin, a lieutenant who had commanded one of David Buchan's ships the previous year, was chosen to lead the overland party.

 Preparations

 Franklin's orders were somewhat general in nature.
-He was to travel overland to Great Slave Lake, and from there go to the coast by way of the Coppermine River.
+He was to travel overland to Great Slave Lake, and from there go to the coast by way of the Coppermine River (which arises from Lac de Gras located near Great Slave Lake).
 On reaching the coast he was advised to head east towards Repulse Bay and William Edward Parry's (hopefully victorious) ships, but if it seemed better he was also given the option of going west to map the coastline between the Coppermine and the Mackenzie Rivers, or even heading north into wholly unknown seas.

-More serious than the ambiguity of the instructions was the fact that the expedition was organised with an extremely limited budget.
-John Franklin was to take only a minimum of naval personnel, and would be reliant on outside help for much of the journey.
-Manual assistance was meant to be provided by Métis voyageurs supplied by the Hudson's Bay Company and their rivals the North West Company, while the local Yellowknives First Nation members would act as guides and provide food should John Franklin's supplies run out.
+More serious than the ambiguity of the instructions was that the expedition was organised with an extremely limited budget.
+John Franklin was to take only a minimum of naval personnel and would be reliant on outside help for much of the journey.
+Manual assistance was meant to be provided by Métis voyageurs supplied by the Hudson's Bay Company and their rivals the North West Company, while the local Yellowknives would act as guides and provide food should John Franklin's supplies run out.